terraform-ibm-modules/terraform-ibm-transit-gateway/examples/add-prefix-filter/README.md

-#  Example transit gateway that connects two VPCs
+#  Example transit gateway that connects two VPCs with prefix filtering

 This example provisions two VPCs and a transit gateway that configures connectivity between them.